sava-software/solana-version-catalog/README.md

 ## Usage

-This covers how to add the toml file to your build.
-For information how to reference the dependencies see the official [Gradle version catalog docs](https://docs.gradle.org/current/userguide/version_catalogs.html).
+This covers how to add the version catalog to your build.
+For information on how to reference the dependencies see the official [Gradle version catalog docs](https://docs.gradle.org/current/userguide/version_catalogs.html).

 ### Local